Richard Curtis: Film career

 His second film as writer/director, The Boat That Rocked, was released in 2009.
 The film was set in 1966 in the era of British pirate radio.
 It followed a group of DJs on a pirate radio station run from a boat in the North Sea.
 The film starred Philip Seymour Hoffman, Bill Nighy, Nick Frost, Rhys Ifans, Gemma Arterton and Kenneth Branagh.
 The film was a commercial and critical disappointment in the UK.
 Curtis re-edited the film for its US release where it was re-titled Pirate Radio, but also failed to find an audience.
 He followed that with War Horse, which he rewrote for director Steven Spielberg based on an earlier script by playwright Lee Hall.
 Curtis was recommended to Spielberg by DreamWorks Studio executive Stacey Snider, who had worked with Curtis during her time at Universal Studios.
-Curtis's work on the World War I-set Blackadder Goes Forth meant he was already familiar with the period.
+Curtis's work on the World War I-set Blackadder Goes Forth meant he was already familiar with the period..
+The movie War Horse was a modest commercial success.

 Curtis then wrote Mary and Martha, a BBC/HBO television film directed by Phillip Noyce.
 The film starred Hilary Swank and Brenda Blethyn as two women who bond after they both lose their sons to malaria.
 The film was broadcast in the UK on 1 March 2013.
 He next wrote and directed About Time, a romantic comedy/drama about time travel and family love.
 It starred Rachel McAdams, Domhnall Gleeson, Bill Nighy, Tom Hollander, Margot Robbie, Lydia Wilson and Vanessa Kirby.
 It was released in the UK on 4 September 2013.
 Soon after the film came out, Curtis delivered a screenwriting lecture as part of the BAFTA and BFI Screenwriters' Lecture Series.
 He followed that with Trash, which he adapted from the novel by Andy Mulligan for director Stephen Daldry.
 With three unknown Brazilian children in the lead roles, the film co-starred Wagner Moura, Rooney Mara and Martin Sheen.
 It was filmed in 2013 in Rio de Janeiro and released in Brazil on 9 October 2014 and in the UK on 30 January 2015.